 And so Joshua decided to gather all the people together to renew their covenant with God.
 Do you remember what a covenant is?
 A covenant is a set of promises made between two people.
 Often between a king and his servants.
-In the Bible a covenant was made between God and the Hebrew people back at Mount Sinai.
+In the Bible a covenant was made between God and the Israelites back at Mount Sinai with Moses.
 God made promises to love, and protect, and bless the people, and they made promises to always obey God, and love him, and serve him.

 Joshua 24:22.
 Then Joshua said to the people, “You are witnesses against yourselves that you have chosen the Lord, to serve him.”
 And they said, “We are witnesses.”

 Joshua calls the people “witnesses AGAINST themselves.”
-In other words, Joshua is telling the people that they are making a promise to God that they will never keep.
-They are promising to always love, and obey, and serve God and they won’t do it.
-They are “witnesses against themselves.”
 Has anyone ever said to you, “Don’t make a promise if you can’t keep it?”
 That’s good advice isn’t it?
 And that’s what Joshua is saying to the people.
-Don’t make promises to be good if you know you can’t be good.
+Don’t make promises to love and serve God if you know you can’t do it.

 And that is why we should not make promises to God – because we will never keep them.
 Sometimes people promise God that they’ll “try harder,” or “do better,” or “be more committed” to him.
 But God doesn’t want us to make promises to him.
 He wants us to trust his promises to us.

 What has God promised to those who believe in Jesus?

 We don’t need to make promises to God.
 We need to remember that Jesus is God’s promise to us.
 Our promises to God just prove that we can’t keep those promises.
 But his promises to us will always prove that God is good and faithful and true.
 Why?
 Because all his promises came true in Jesus.

 Because of Jesus I don’t have to make promises to God.

 With Jesus I will trust God’s promises to me.